United States Refugee Admissions Program: Failure to share information

 Many of these problems associated with USRAP begin with a lack of information sharing between the agencies involved.
 Much of the information gathered from refugees is not shared between agencies to ensure that the placement meets the needs of the refugee.
-For the most part, this information is only used to assess refugee admissibility into the resettlement program.
+For the most part, such information is only gathered to help support the individual's persecution claim.
 At no point during the resettlement process does a government employee or contracted party have the responsibility to investigate and report "the presence of a needs-related vulnerability for the purposes of ensuring post-arrival assistance.
 Instead, such information is only gathered to help support the individual's persecution claim."

-Similarly, medical examinations and interviews of refugees performed by the USCIS overseas are not used to determine the health and resettlement needs of the refugee.
-Rather, this information is used to assess the admissibility of the refugee.
+This information is used to assess the admissibility of the refugee.
 In fact, resettlement agencies must make placement decisions before they even receive the medical records of refugees.

-One of the most crucial factors to the success of refugees is where they are placed in United States.
+One of the most crucial factors in the success of refugees is where they are placed in the United States.
 Even though the most vulnerable populations are being targeted for resettlement, these vulnerabilities are not being communicated to the placing agencies.
-No structured system exists in USRAP for the collecting and distributing of refugee information for planning purposes.
+No structured system exists in USRAP for the collection and distribution of refugee information for planning purposes.
 This failure to share information down the resettlement chain hurts the resettled refugees and the success of USRAP.